webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

-This will display a placeholder the same size as the image until the image loads and takes up its place, therefore avoiding the unsightly page shift.
-You can also resize images using these attributes (try halving the attribute values in the above example, saving it, and then reloading the page), but this is not a good idea as the quality of resizing is not smooth in all browsers.
-It is especially bad to resize images to become thumbnails, as the idea of thumbnails is that you not only have a smaller image in physical size, but also in file size.
-Nobody wants to load a 300KB photo just to see a small image that could be 5KB.
+This will display a placeholder the same size as the image until the image actually loads and takes up its place, therefore avoiding the unsightly and unprofessional page shift. '''Always''' include the <code>width</code> and <code>height</code> attributes on your images.

+You can also resize images using these attributes (try halving the attribute values in the above example), but this is not good practice, as image resizing quality is not smooth in all browsers.
+It is especially bad to resize images to represent thumbnails, because the idea of thumbnails is to not only have a smaller image in physical size, but also in file size.
+Nobody wants to load a 300K photo just to see a small image that could have been sent as a 5K file.

 == Containing images properly using HTML5 &lt;figure&gt; ==

 One problem that has always existed with HTML images is the choice of what container element to put them in.
-After all, images are inline elements by default: they won't force line breaks between the content before and after them.
-This is fine for cases where you, say, want to put a small icon next to a piece of text, but you'll more commonly want an image to sit on its own line in its containing column, for example in a blog post or image gallery.
-You could describe this as making the image into a separate Figure.
+After all, images are inline elements by default: they don't force line breaks before and after themselves.
+This is fine for cases where you want to put a small icon next to a piece of text, but you'll more often want an image to sit on its own line in the page.
+You could describe this usage as making the image into a separate ''figure''.

-In HTML4, the most common thing to do to achieve this is put the image inside a <code>&lt;p&gt;</code> or <code>&lt;div&gt;</code>, but neither of these is ideal - an image isn't a paragraph, and a division is semantically anonymous.
-Taking this on board, the creators of HTML5 introduced a special element to take care of this: <code>&lt;figure&gt;</code>.
-This element is designed to contain a figure, which could be an image, two images, or a combination of several multimedia elements, text, or other stuff.
+In HTML4, the most common way to achieve this is to put the image inside a <code>&lt;p&gt;</code> or <code>&lt;div&gt;</code>, but neither of these is ideal &mdash; an image isn't a paragraph, and a division is semantically ambiguous.
+Realizing this, the creators of HTML5 introduced a new element that solves the problem: <code>&lt;figure&gt;</code>.
+This element is specifically designed to contain a figure, which could be an image, two images, or a combination of several multimedia elements, text, or other content.
 Let's look at an example:

 <syntaxhighlight lang="html5"><!DOCTYPE html>